jdabtieu/CTFOJ/README.md

 Additionally, you will be able to manage users and view submissions.

 ## Contributing
 Contributors are welcome.
 If you want to help, feel free to submit a pull request or open an issue.
+Please do not commit or push directly to master, unless absolutely necessary.

 #### Code Style
 We encourage you to follow the [PEP 8](https://www.python.org/dev/peps/pep-0008/) style guide for